 - Build partnerships: Health plans can operate as an aggregation platform, helping connect both physicians and members to the resources they need through the most effective modality.
 Health plans can bring collaborations to the table that add value to the health system through partnerships, as opposed to creating duplicative programs.
 For example, partnerships such as Omada Health and Evernorth offer integrated technology and services to consumers.
 They also may consider partnerships with historically competitive stakeholders, such as provider and plan collaborations, or specialty pharmacies enabling—rather than competing—with health system in-house dispensing pharmacies.

 Interested in hearing more about how health plans can lead the industry to truly connected healthcare?
-Register for our webinar.
+Listen to our on-demand webinar.